rafaqz/Rasters.jl/README.md

 - Broadcast over disk-based objects is lazy - it will only run when the array is indexed.
 Always prefer broadcasts to explicit loops - these can be very slow with disk-based data.
+- Laziness can be avoided using the `lazy=false` keyword to `Raster`, `RasterStack` or `RasterSeries`, which will give a performance improvement for some files.

 ## Data-source abstraction